-Since its establishment in 1969, the New Jersey Meadowlands Commission, now the NJSEA, has worked to ensure the proper control, closure and remediation of landfills throughout the Meadowlands District.
+Since its establishment in 1969, the Hackensack Meadowlands Development Commission, now the New Jersey Sports and Exposition Authority, has worked to ensure the proper control, closure and remediation of landfills throughout the Meadowlands District.
 In 1969, there were nearly 1,900 acres of unregulated landfills in the region.
-Today, there is one active, 110-acre landfill in the District, the Keegan Landfill in Kearny.
+The NJSEA is in the process of permanently closing the sole remaining landfill in the District, which has already stopped accepting waste.
 In addition, environmental controls are in place to collect leachate, the liquid contaminant byproduct of landfill decomposition, and pump it to a regional sewage facility.

 Browse our selections below.
 If you have any questions please feel free to contact us.

 The filling of wetlands in the Meadowlands started with the earliest settlers, who attempted to farm portions of the area through a series of dikes, and also built roads as a means to traverse the marshes.
 In the mid-1900s, the Meadowlands were viewed as a breeding ground for mosquitoes, unusable land that should either be drained or filled.
-With the increasing population in the surrounding area, the Meadowlands provided a convenient location for indiscriminant dumping and large-scale garbage disposal operations that had the added “benefit” of filling what were commonly viewed as “swamps.”
+With the increasing population in the surrounding area, the Meadowlands provided a convenient location for indiscriminant dumping and large-scale garbage disposal operations that filling what were commonly viewed as swamps.
 By today’s standards, these operations would be considered open dumps lacking any environmental controls.

 When the agency was created by an act of the Legislature in 1969, the area had become home to almost daily, unregulated dumping of solid waste.
 Most of the open dumps that were operated prior to 1969 resulted in extensive filling of the region’s wetlands with no regard to environmental damage.